Jack Hunt (footballer): Crystal Palace

 Premier League side Crystal Palace signed Hunt on a four-year deal, from Huddersfield Town, on 2 September 2013.
 Upon joining Crystal Palace, Hunt said on the move, quoting: "The interest from Crystal Palace filled me with a lot of confidence.
 Obviously the Premier is the best league in the world and I jumped at the chance to go to Palace.
 I spoke to the manager for a good hour, hour-and-a-half and the chat was brilliant, he is a brilliant man and very honest.
 I can't wait to play for him and you can see why he has such a good team spirit there, and that was only after one conversation with him".

 However, before he could make his début, Hunt broke his ankle in training on 9 September, ruling him out for up to four months.
 By January, Hunt returned to training after being told by the club's medical that he was given all-clear.

 After his transfer to Sheffield Wednesday, Hunt said he stood by his decision over signing for Crystal Palace.
-The Croydon Advertiser later listed Hunt as among eleven players to never live up expectations.
+The Croydon Advertiser later listed Hunt as among eleven players to never live up to expectations.